Citation, DOI, disclosures and article data

 These features are in addition to the pulmonary and extra-pulmonary signs and symptoms of coccidioidomycosis.
 It should be noted that coccidioidal meningitis, being a manifestation of disseminated or extrapulmonary coccidioidomycosis, is an AIDS-defining illness.

 The overall pathology of coccidioidomycosis is discussed elsewhere (see coccidioidomycosis and Figure 1).
-Coccidioidal meningitis results from haematogenous spread of endospores from the lungs.
+Coccidioidal meningitis results from hematogenous spread of endospores from the lungs.

 Coccidioidal meningitis has numerous imaging features and complications, including secondary hydrocephalus, vasculitis and associated subarachnoid hemorrhage and deep cerebral infarction, and cerebral or spinal abscesses 4-6.
 MRI is generally considered to be superior in detecting these features when compared to CT 4-6.